RohitNellipudi/RAGPdfChat/README.md

 streamlit run app.py
 ```
 - Application will promt for Hugging Face API key
-- Proivde the key in the console
+- Provide the key in the console
 - Application will open in the browser
 - Upload your PDF
 - Ask questions related to your PDF